evkx/evkx.github.io/content/models/citroën/ë-c3/ë-C3/_index.md

 ### Onboard charger

-For level 1 and level 2 AC charging, the  onboard charger supports up to 11KW charging.
+For level 1 and level 2 AC charging, the  onboard charger supports up to 11 KW charging.
 As a result, you can charge the battery 0-100% from home in about 3 hours and 54 minutes.

 {{< sitefiguresized thumb="models/citroën/ë-c3/ë-c3/charging_1_st.jpg" title="Citroën ë-C3" width="2894" height="2170"  >}}